MustinJoss/Logic-Problems/README.md

-# Logic-Problems
+# Squirrels-and-Cigars
-Logic problems solved with javascript.
+A logic problem featuring squirrels and cigars, solved with "if" statements.